me-steven/takehome-todoapp/README.md

 Above the table is a search bar that allows the user to filter by names and below are inputs to submit a new task with name and description.

-If everything is configured correctly the table will reference a database and fill with tasks from that table.
+If everything is configured correctly the table will reference a database and fill with tasks from that database table.

 **!!
 If it's not configured correctly it will populate with generic tasks !!**